snowplow/documentation/docs/collecting-data/collecting-from-own-applications/java-tracker/previous-versions/java-tracker-v0-12/custom-tracking-using-schemas/index.md

 The Java tracker provides the `SelfDescribingJson` class for custom events and entities.
 There is no in-built distinction between schemas used for events and those used for entities: they can be used interchangably.

 Your schemas must be accessible to your pipeline, within an [Iglu server](/docs/pipeline-components-and-applications/iglu/index.md).
 Tracked events containing self-describing JSON are validated against their schemas during the enrichment phase of the pipeline.
-If the data don't match the schema, the events end up in the Bad Rows storage instead of the data warehouse.
+If the data don't match the schema, the events end up as [failed events](/docs/understanding-your-pipeline/failed-events/index.md).

 A self-describing JSON needs two keys, `schema` and `data`.
 The `schema` key is the Iglu URI for the schema.
 The `data` value must match the properties described by the specified schema.
 It is usually provided as a map.